 Dr. Allen is a full-time faculty member, Associate Professor, in the C&CJ Department.
-He is an advisor to CJ majors and oversees the CJ Club; additionally, he is the program's internship/volunteership coordinator and programmatic assessment lead.
-His usual repertoire of courses includes criminology, juvenile delinquency, behavioral sciences statistics, survey research methods & statistics, seminar in criminal justice agencies, and sex crimes.
+He is an advisor to CJ majors and oversees the CJ Club; additionally, he is the program's assessment lead.
+His usual repertoire of courses includes criminology, juvenile delinguency, behavioral sciences statistics, survey research methods & statistics, seminar in criminal justice agencies, and sex crimes.
 He has been a full-time faculty member in the Department since 2004 and began teaching at Chaminade in a part-time capacity in 1994.
 He has also taught courses in Sociology at the University of Hawaii and Hawaii Pacific University.
-Prior to Chaminade, he has worked with the Corrections Population Management Commission (thru the Department of Public Safety), the Department of the Attorney General, and the Social Science Research Institute (University of Hawaii).
-Throughout the years, he has been involved in various research and evaluation projects, including the topics of: victim compensation/restitution, probation and parole recidivism, sentencing simulation modeling and policy analysis, juvenile delinquency and youth gangs, community crime prevention, restorative justice, domestic violence and anger management, substance abuse treatment, ecstasy, prostitution, runaway and missing children, uniform crime reporting, victimization surveys, and crime trends and law enforcement/correctional policy analysis.
+Prior to Chaminade, he worked with the Corrections Population Management Commission (thru the Department of Public Safety), the Department of the Attorney General, and the Social Science Research Institute (University of Hawaii).
+Throughout the years, he has been involved in various research and evaluation projects, including the topics of: victim compensation/restitution, probation and parole recidivism, sentencing simulation modeling and policy analysis, juvenile delinguency and youth gangs, community crime prevention, restorative justice, domestic violence and anger management, substance abuse treatment, ecstasy, prostitution, runaway and missing children, uniform crime reporting, victimization surveys, and crime trends and law enforcement/correctional policy analysis.
 Dr. Allen received his Ph.D. from the Sociology Department at the University of Hawaii with an emphasis in Criminology.
-Before transferring to the University of Hawaii he attended the University of Minnesota.
-He is originally from Minnesota but has called Hawaii 'home' since 1990.
+Before transferring to the University of Hawaii he attended the University of Minnesota (he was born in Minnesota and spent his formative years there).